 “Go where you know.”
 This holds true in social media networking and marketing your book.
-Although the important arenas for connecting with the masses are Facebook, Twitter, LinkedIn and Google+, an author may need to go beyond the place where everyone is, and find “where you know” to connect with potential readers.
+Although the important arenas for connecting with the masses are Facebook, Twitter, LinkedIn and Instagram, an author needs to go beyond the place where everyone is, and find “where you know” to connect with potential readers.

-Authors have a specific goal that’s common among them, to sell books.
-Creating works of art with words and illustrations, and sharing this creation with their audience is why writers write, whether it be for recognition of their work, promoting an issue, or their chosen career in which to make a living, all good reasons to sell books.
+Authors have a common goal, to sell books.
+Creating works of art with words and illustrations, and sharing this creation with their audience is why writers write, whether for recognition of their work, promoting an issue, or their chosen career in which to make a living, all good reasons to sell books.

 As an author, where are you spending your social media time?

-There are an immense amount of users on Facebook (800 million), Twitter continues to lead, LinkedIn connects you professionally, and Google+ allows connection more specifically with those in your “circle” of expertise.
-While each of these networks, and many others not mentioned are truly important in the big picture, authors must figure out how to break them down into smaller entities.
+There are an immense amount of users on Facebook (billions!) and Twitter, LinkedIn connects you professionally, and Instagram is a gem for storytelling.
+While each of these networks are truly important in the big picture, authors must figure out how to break them down into smaller entities.

-This is where Groups, Lists and Circles become an integral part of self-marketing.
-Filtering out 800 million users may seem like a daunting task, and while “working the numbers” to create sales is important, targeting an audience is even more so.
+This is where Groups, Lists and Stories become an integral part of self-marketing.
+Filtering out billions of users may seem like a daunting task, and while working the numbers to create sales is important, targeting an audience is even more so.